energywebfoundation/origin/packages/utils-demo/README.md

 usage: command to split the certificate into two certificates carrying varying Wh readings
 <br>params:
 * <code>certId</code>: id of the certificate to be transferred
-* <code>assetOwner</code>: address of the current owner of the certificate(must have trading rights)
+* <code>deviceOwner</code>: address of the current owner of the certificate(must have trading rights)
-* <code>assetOwnerPK</code>: private key of the current owner of the certificate
+* <code>deviceOwnerPK</code>: private key of the current owner of the certificate
 * <code>splitValue</code>: splitting of the certificate with respect to Wh readings(need not be 50% of the parent certificate)

 #### example
 We want to split the certificate with id <code>1</code>.
-The transaction to do so must be signed by the assetOwner proving the current ownership of the certificate.
-Therefore the asset owner's address and private key are required.
+The transaction to do so must be signed by the deviceOwner proving the current ownership of the certificate.
+Therefore the device owner's address and private key are required.
 The certificate will be broken into two, one containing <code>15000 Wh</code> worth readings and other containing the remaining <code>Wh</code> of the parent certificate.

 <code>
 {
     "type": "SPLIT_CERTIFICATE",
     "data": {
         "certId":1,
-        "assetOwner": "0x33496f621350cea01b18ea5b5c43c6c233c3f72d",
+        "deviceOwner": "0x33496f621350cea01b18ea5b5c43c6c233c3f72d",
-        "assetOwnerPK": "0x96ce644659ea5572aedc29296c866a62c36c6cdcafc8801c1c46d02abc8c0047",
+        "deviceOwnerPK": "0x96ce644659ea5572aedc29296c866a62c36c6cdcafc8801c1c46d02abc8c0047",
         "splitValue": 15000
     }
 }